nuxt/devtools/README.prepare.md

 # Nuxt DevTools <sup>Alpha Preview</sup>

 Tools to enhance your development experience with Nuxt.
-Transparent, infomative, extensible and joyful.
+Transparent, informative, extensible and joyful.

 > **Note**: Experimental and under heavy development.
 APIs are subject to change.